Lake Panasoffkee Fishing

 Lake Panasoffkee is a 4,460-acre Fish Management Area located by the town of Lake Panasoffkee.
-Panasoffkee is truly unusual, a natural spring-fed lake, water depths seldom exceed four feet.
-Lake Panasoffkee connects to the Withlacoochee River which is well over 157 miles long flowing out to the Gulf of Mexico.
+Panasoffkee is genuinely unusual, a natural spring-fed lake, water depths seldom exceed four feet.
+Lake Panasoffkee connects to the Withlacoochee River, which is well over 157 miles long, flowing out to the Gulf of Mexico.
 I-75 runs along the eastern edge and C.R.
 470 along the southern and western shore.
 A public ramp is available on the Outlet River, west of the lake on C.R.
 470.

-There’s abundant numbers of threadfin shad (excellent bass forage) and largemouth bass in the 1 to 4 pound range with very big stomachs.
+There are abundant threadfin shad (excellent bass forage) and largemouth bass in the 1 to 4-pound range with enormous stomachs.
 Bass are feeding heavily on the readily available threadfin shad.
 Fishing floating Rat-L-Trap or shallow diving crankbaits with chartreuse in it (to match up with the threadfin’s yellow/green tail).
 Jerkworms and spinnerbaits will also produce schooling-size bass.

 Lake Panasoffkee Reviews

 Panasoffkee is a lake, but it was almost a city.
-Only by a strange set of circumstances is it still a typical cypress swamp, carpeted by rare jungle flowers and inhabited by birds and wild animals such as in their native habitat by only a few Florida tourists.
+A strange set of circumstances is it still a typical swamp.
+Carpeted by rare jungle flowers and inhabited by birds and wild animals such as their native habitat by only a few Florida tourists.

 Access and Parking

-- Property closed to general public during hunts.
+- Property closed to the general public during hunts.

 Hours of Operation